 This week I will have some recipe for you that would be perfect for your Memorial Day weekend.
 Hot dogs tend to be a staple at our house from Memorial Day through the summer, but regular old hot dogs with ketchup, mustard and relish can get old.
-That is where today’s recipe comes in.
+That is where today’s recipe for bacon wrapped dogs comes in.

-These hot dogs are filled with sharp cheddar cheese and wrapped in bacon, but it doesn’t end there.
-The buns get brushed will melted butter and set on the grill to give them a nice crispness.
+These hot dogs get a filling of sharp cheddar cheese and wrapped in bacon, but it doesn’t end there.
+The buns get a brushing with melted butter and set on the grill for a nice crispness.
 I love the contrast of the soft outer bun followed but the crisp, butter, crunchy grilled inside.

 The trick to having these dogs wrapped in bacon is using the fully cooked bacon you can get at the store.
 I know you can get it at Costco for a good price.
-Now you could just try to cook regular bacon and use it, but you need to make sure you cook the bacon slightly under because you need to be able to wrap it around the hot dog.
+Now you could just try to cook regular bacon and use it.
+However, you need to make sure you cook the bacon slightly under.
+You need to be able to wrap it around the hot dog.

 - 2 Tbsp honey